gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

    - `## TDD Phase: 🔴` - need to write a failing test
    - `## TDD Phase: 🟢` - need to make a test pass
    - `## TDD Phase: 🧹` - need to refactor
-2. If no indicator is found, default to 🔴 and add `## TDD Phase: 🔴` to `development.md`.
+2. If no indicator is found,
+   default to 🔴 and add `## TDD Phase: 🔴` to `development.md`.
 3. Route to appropriate process:
-   - 🔴: Create new subagent: "Read and follow `process/write-a-failing-test.md`"
+   - 🔴: Create a subagent: "Follow `process/write-a-failing-test.md`"
-   - 🟢: Create new subagent: "Read and follow `process/make-it-pass.md`"
+   - 🟢: Create a subagent: "Follow `process/make-it-pass.md`"
-   - 🧹: Create new subagent: "Read and follow `process/refactor.md`"
+   - 🧹: Create a subagent: "Follow `process/refactor.md`"

 ...
 ```